CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: : Finalization Rule

-We additionally define the strongest chain, as an i-strong chain with \( i > \frac{f+1}{2} \).
+\textbf{Strongest chain finalization rule.} We additionally define the strongest chain as an i-strong chain with \( i > \frac{f+1}{2} \).
 More than half of the correct validators participate in the strongest chain.
-This guarantees that only one strongest chain can exist within \( \Delta^* \), and all correct validators will shift on it after detecting a fork, under this rule:
+This ensures that only one strongest chain can exist within \( \Delta^* \), enabling correct validators to finalize every transaction, under this rule,